 Stage one: Experimentation or “entering the drug gateway”

 During this phase, drug use is occasional, sporadic, and often unplanned.
 It’s something that just “happens” over the weekend, on long summer nights, or at someone’s unsupervised party.
 It’s usually precipitated by peer pressure, curiosity, thrill-seeking, or desire to look and feel grown-up.

 Appropriately enough, these experiences usually involve the so-called “gateway drugs”-cigarettes, alcohol, marijuana, and possibly inhalants.
 Kids who are simply experimenting with drugs find it easier to achieve a drug “high” because tolerance has not been developed.

 If you’re afraid that your kids may be involved in this kind of behavior, look for signs of intoxication and develop a keen nose for tobacco or alcohol on the breath.
 You’ll probably see little if any change in normal behavior between episodes of drug use.

-During stage two drug abuse becomes more regular and habitual.
+Stage two: Drug abuse becomes more regular and habitual

 If you need more information about the dangers of drug abuse, please feel free to get in touch with our Counseling department for a free consultation.
 Our trained counselors would be more than happy to speak with you over the phone and assist you in any way they can.